Booorb/OpenModdEditor/README.md

-# Cross platform modd.io game editor made with python
+# OpenGameBuilder is a cross platform modd.io game editor made with python